 Ford Motor Co.
-(F) won a reversal of a $2 billion verdict and will receive a new trial on claims the automaker overcharged commercial-truck dealers for 11 years.
+(F:US) won a reversal of a $2 billion verdict and will receive a new trial on claims the automaker overcharged commercial-truck dealers for 11 years.

 An Ohio appeals court in Cleveland yesterday rejected the largest judgment ever against Ford and ruled the trial judge improperly excluded evidence that could have helped the company.
 Dealers can ask the Ohio Supreme Court to review the ruling, which Ford disclosed yesterday in a regulatory filing.

 Cuyahoga County Judge Peter J. Corrigan improperly excluded evidence offered by Ford to defend claims that it broke an agreement to sell trucks at published prices from 1987 to 1998, the appellate court ruled.
 The dealers sued Ford in 2002, and Corrigan last June upheld a $4.5 million jury verdict for a dealer.
 Extrapolating from there, he said Ford owed $1.98 billion in damages and interest to a class of 3,000 dealers.

 “After the evidence is admitted, we question whether the trial court would be able to certify the class at the damages phase,” the appellate court said in its ruling.
 “Once the trial court admits the previously excluded evidence, it will need to determine whether it can continue to certify the class.”

 Ford, based in Dearborn, Michigan, fell 2.3 percent to $10.67 at the close in New York.